 SATURDAY SEPTEMBER 22nd 9 a.m.-5 p.m.

 Lectures will be held in Freeman Auditorium in Woldenberg Art Center; Krewe de Jeanne d’Arc information tables and meeting and mingling will occur in the Woodward Way Breezeway in the Newcomb Art Museum

 The Event is Free and Open to the Public

-Doors open a half hour before the first presentation so you can meet members of the Joan of Arc Project and other French organizations over croissants & beverages, sponsored by French American Chamber of Commerce.
+Doors open an hour before the first presentation so you can meet members of the Joan of Arc Project and other French organizations over croissants & beverages, sponsored by French American Chamber of Commerce.

 10:00 a.m.
 Salon Begins

-12:15-1:15 p.m.
-Lunch break & Krewe Meet & Greet: Attendees are on their own for lunch (suggest Tulane’s Lavin-Bernick Center food court, map).
+12:30 p.m.
+Lunch break & Krewe meet & greet: Attendees are on their own for lunch (suggest Tulane’s Lavin-Bernick Center food court, map).
 This is also an opportunity to meet and greet krewe leaders, who will remain in the auditorium during this hour to answer questions, accept new members, and explain all things Joan of Arc Project related!
-There will also be some special Krewe de Jeanne d’Arc items for sale, a preview of 2017 throws, and more.
+There will also be some Krewe de Jeanne d’Arc items for sale, a preview of 2019 throws, and more.

 For additional information contact Salon de Jeanne d’Arc Coordinator and Krewe de Jeanne d’Arc Captain, Amy A. Kirk Duvoisin at email@example.com or 504-251-5046.